kaleidos-ventures/taiga-blog/content/2021-11-04_how_to_implement_agile_in_pandemic_times.md

 You know, the way they treat teammates, the way they perceive value, the way they prioritize, help middle management to factor in how different hierarchies still apply.
 When nothing around that changes, you have the appearance of being agile, but at the core, it's not agile.
 It's difficult to spot when you're going into agile, it's very difficult to spot that you are just fooling yourself.

+> "...the underlying problem is that they like the vocabulary; they like the liturgies, the habits, and they dress what they are doing in agile terms, but they're old habits are still there."

 And **the biggest problem with agile is not other methodologies or techniques**; the biggest problem we have in agile is dysfunctional agile.
 Dysfunctional agile is terrible.
 It's people believing they're agile when they are not agile.
 And in different teams, we'll try to keep old habits in a different way.
 But if nothing truly has changed, at some point, they will feel something's broken.
 And the issue I have is that **they think agile is not for them;they think agile is not working**.
 We don't know whether agile would work for you or not.
 You have to apply agile correctly.
 And the Agile Manifesto is there for you as a beacon.
 Just watch that beacon.
 It's about keeping those old habits as a comfort zone.
 That typically poses the greatest challenge for teams entering this agile mindset.

+---

 *Interested in dysfunctional agile? **Come and join our webinar on dysfunctional agile next Wednesday November 17th!** We’ll talk further about the most common mistakes made in agile project management.
 We’d love to discuss them with you.
 [Register for the webinar.](https://www.eventbrite.es/e/typical-mistakes-in-agile-project-management-registration-201528265467).*